slcs-jsc/jurassic/docs/joss/paper.md

 Atmospheric infrared radiative transfer is supported by a mature ecosystem of software, including highly accurate line-by-line reference models [@Clough2005; @Dudhia2017; @Buehler2018] and faster approximate forward models [@Moncet2008; @Hocking2021].
 Line-by-line tools are essential for spectroscopic reference calculations and benchmarking, but their runtime cost can become prohibitive when thousands to millions of forward calculations are required.
 JURASSIC occupies a distinct position within this landscape as a fast, research-oriented model for multiple atmospheric remote sensing geometries rather than a single observation mode or instrument family.

 In addition to forward modelling, JURASSIC includes an optimal estimation retrieval framework, allowing radiative transfer and inversion to be performed within the same software environment.
-The core version of JURASSIC described here has been used for limb and nadir radiative transfer applications, including retrievals of atmospheric temperature and trace gase abundances.
+The core version of JURASSIC described here has been used for limb and nadir radiative transfer applications, including retrievals of atmospheric temperature and trace gas abundances.
 Related extensions, not covered in this paper, have also supported cloud- and aerosol-affected cases as well as tomographic and GPU-accelerated applications.
 Together, these developments reflect a broader research scope than that of instrument-specific forward models tightly coupled to a single observing system or operational product chain.

 # Software design